 For instance, the researchers found that despite their high antioxidant content, plums did not raise plasma AOC levels in volunteers.
 According to Prior, one of the major phytochemicals in plums is chlorogenic acid, a compound not readily absorbed by humans.

 As for the wild blueberry, a larger-than-average serving of this much-heralded antioxidant source was needed to boost plasma AOC levels.
 A noticeable climb in AOC wasn’t detected until volunteers consumed at least a half-cup serving of the berries.”

 Data on antioxidants provided by the U.S. Department of Agriculture.

-Again, the human research in this field is limited.
-There have been a few animal-based studies that demonstrated a correlation between an increased consumption of antioxidants and a decreased level of free radicals.
+Again, human research in this field is limited.
+There have been a few animal-based studies that demonstrated a correlation between increased consumption of antioxidants and a decreased level of free radicals.

 However, it should also be stated that many of these studies specified that human participants take an antioxidant supplement as opposed to whole foods that have a natural high antioxidant component.
 It has been hypothesized that the antioxidants in foods may be more effective than antioxidant supplements.
 Unfortunately, there is no way to determine the relationship between antioxidants and free radicals.
 More extensive, long term human trials must be performed.

 Research into the interactions of free radicals and antioxidants is ongoing and has shown encouraging results in the lab and in animal subjects.
 But, these interactions and benefits have not been proven in the human body.
 Nonetheless, there is no doubt that research supports a healthy diet rich in fruits and vegetables!